Quick reference guide

 Light

 When experimenting with stapelia as indoors plants, I have had the most success using a grow light.
-Plants in poorly-lit conditions will struggle and etiolate (stretch out, reaching for light).
+Plants in poorly-lit conditions will struggle to grow and etiolate (stretch out, reaching for light).

 Water